axibase/atsd/rule-engine/functions-lookup.md

 Returns entity tags for entity `e` as a map.

-If the entity is not found, an empty map is returned.
+If the entity is not found, the function returns an empty map.

 If the optional `f` format parameter is set to `true`, the tag names in the map are converted to labels using the applicable entity tag templates which are listed on the **Settings > Tag Templates** page.